Piper Gilles: 2024–2025 season: Second World silver and Four Continents gold

 The 2025 World Championships were held in Boston.
 Following their rhythm dance performance, where they placed second with a score of 86.44, Poirier recalled their performance at the 2016 World Championships in the same venue, saying that "had a really memorable performance in the short the last time.
 I think we felt that same energy today."
 The team finished 3.74 points behind Chock/Bates, a difficult margin to overcome, but also nearly three points clear of Fear/Gibson in third.
 Gilles/Poirier finished second in the free dance as well, albeit by a narrower margin behind the Americans, and took their second consecutive World silver medal, and fourth World medal overall.
 Gilles said they were "really proud of ourselves.
 We wanted to be on top of the podium here, so it is a little disappointing, but there's not much to be disappointed about because we had two wonderful skates."
 “We were so settled from the moment it started,” said Gilles of the free dance.
 “It was the calmest we’ve felt all year.
 We just wanted to enjoy this program one last time.
 To put it out on the ice when it really counts is so special.

-Selected to compete for Team Canada at the 2025 World Team Trophy, Gilles/Poirier placed second in all segments of the ice dance event and Team Canada finished in fifth place overall.
+They were selected to compete for Team Canada at the 2025 World Team Trophy, Gilles/Poirier placed second in all segments of the ice dance event and Team Canada finished in fifth place overall.
 “It’s been a really fulfilling season in a lot of ways,” said Poirier after the free dance.
 “We felt so strong and prepared throughout this entire second half of the season, and that teaches us a lot about ourselves and what kind of preparation we need to skate at our best.
 So, I think we’re going to take that lesson with us as we head into the Olympic season, which has now started for us.
 Here we are.”